jdisset/jeanplot/README.md

-A scene-graph and component-based 2D rendering system for generating nested layouts and annotations in python.
+A declarative, scene-graph, component-based, stylable 2D drawing library for rendering complex nested layouts in python.
 For now only supports the matplotlib backend.
+Initial use-case is for (synthetic) biology schematics and diagrams, but should be expressive enough for many other domains.